dfudger/farm2fork/README.md

 ----

 ###Development
-To work on the project go into the directory 'env'
+To work on the project go into the directory 'env/farm2fork_otmd'